thebaysix/oedipus/react-frontend/sample_data/README.md

 - Format: `input_id`, `output_text`
 - Conversational, engaging writing style
 - Uses analogies and simplified explanations
-- Some overlap with Model A inputs for comparison testing
+- Some overlap with Model A prompts for comparison testing

 ## Usage Instructions